Armand Sabal-Lecco

-Armand Sabal-Lecco is a Cameroonian bass guitarist, composer and multi-instrumentalist best known for playing bass-guitar on Paul Simon's The Rhythm of the Saint's tour in 1989.
+Armand Sabal-Lecco is a Cameroonian bass guitarist, composer and multi-instrumentalist best known for playing bass guitar on Paul Simon's "The Rhythm of the Saints" tour in 1991/2.
 Sabal-Lecco has worked with Paul Simon, the Brecker Brothers, Herbie Hancock, Stanley Clarke, John Patitucci, Vanessa Williams and many others.
-Armand is one of the world's leading session artists and also the brother of drummer Félix Sabal Lecco.

 Early years

 Armand Sabal-Lecco was born in Cameroon.

 Armand Sabal-Lecco's father, Félix Sabal Lecco, was a minister in the government of Ahmadou Ahidjo, and was later appointed ambassador to Italy and France.

-His father played the guitar as a young man, and two of his brothers are also musicians: Félix is a drummer and Roger is a bass player.
+His father played the guitar as a young man, and two of his brothers are also musicians: Félix was a drummer and Roger is a bass player.
 Armand began playing the guitar when he was six, then took up drumming, and eventually settled on the bass, although he is not limited to that instrument.

 According to Armand, his older brother Roger would often be late for rehearsals and shows, and Armand began standing in for him as bass player.

 He decided the bass was more convenient than drums, easier to pack up, so he had more chance of picking up girls before they left after the show.

 When he was fifteen, his father sent him to Paris to live with one of his sisters.